 We use two different beacons and have been super happy with both…

 The Pieps MICRO BT Button & MICRO BT Sensor are for sure the best ultra light transceivers.
 They are tiny, super lightweight and also really easy to use.
-They are a little more expensive than their bigger cousin the DSP Sport but they are so convenient they are our preference.
+They are a little more expensive than their bigger counterparts but they are so convenient they are our preference for side country and in resort riding at Madarao.
 The difference between the button and sensor version is the switch between transmit and send.
 The button is like other beacons.
 You need to press the button to swap it from one mode to the other whereas the sensor automatically switches to receive when it is taken out of the cradle and back into transmit when replaced.

 A few key points - Always make sure batteries are at full charge every morning.
 Make sure you test the beacons when you first turn them on to ensure everyone in the group has a functional beacon.
 When you pass through the backcountry gate check everyone's beacons again.
 There is no substitute for knowledge so do an avalanche certification to make sure you can assess the conditions to reduce your risk as the danger level can change in just a few minutes and if you don’t know the science you may not realise you have crossed into epically dangerous terrain.

 We have put shovel and probe together because you need them both to supplement the beacon...

 Having a good strong lightweight shovel is critical to being able to dig out a friend who has been buried by an avalanche.
 Once you have found your friend under the snow it is imperative you get air to them as soon as possible and this means digging like a demon.
 The idea here is that no time is wasted to reduce the risk of injury from a lack of oxygen.
 Because an avalanche field sets hard it is pretty well impossible to dig someone out quickly without a shovel.
 People are shocked by how rock hard a powdery slope can become once it has avalanched.
 You won't be able to dig it with your hands and with skis or a snowboard will be very slow going.